Skoda Karoq SUV review

 - Less character than Yeti

-While the Karoq isn’t as characterful as the Skoda Yeti it replaced, it’s still a great option for families looking for a roomy car that’s good to drive, practical and cheap to run.
+While the Karoq isn’t as characterful as the Skoda Yeti it replaced, it’s still a great option for families looking for a roomy mid-sized SUV that’s good to drive, practical and cheap to run.
 Its rivals include the Ford Kuga, Peugeot 3008, Mazda CX-5 and Nissan Qashqai.

-For 2022, the Skoda Karoq has been treated to a mid-life refresh, although only the eagle-eyed are likely to spot the slimmer headlamps (now available with Matrix LED technology for the first time) and redesigned tail lamps.
+For 2022, the Skoda Karoq was treated to a mid-life facelift, and while only the eagle-eyed are likely to spot the slimmer headlamps (now available with Matrix LED technology for the first time) and redesigned tail lamps, they do help to give the Karoq a more modern and upmarket look.
 There’s also a new roof spoiler, plus new wheel and paint colour choices.
-Inside, there’s now the option of vegan upholstery and trim that’s made from recycled materials.
-The differences aren’t vast, so it’s probably not worth existing Karoq owners immediately looking to upgrade.
+Inside, there’s now the option of vegan upholstery and trim that’s made from recycled materials, and from 2024 a 10.25-inch driver’s display now comes as standard, replacing traditional dials.

 The Karoq also shares a lot with the SEAT Ateca, which is one of its closest rivals – and it’s no wonder, given both cars have near-identical engines and other shared parts as part of the Volkswagen Group.
 The SEAT is designed to be a bit more sporty to drive, while the Skoda is more comfortable.